This article will explain how to:

 Submit an assignment to a Blackboard submission point

 - Log in to Blackboard with your Hull York Medical School log in details (hyxxxx + HYMS password) by accessing the following link; http://blackboard.hyms.ac.uk.

 - From the left-hand course menu, select the content area where the submission point is located (often a content area called assessment or similar).
 The submission point link may be immediately visible on the content area, or located in a clearly marked subfolder.

 - Click on the submission point link.

-- Click on browse my computer and navigate to where your document is on your computer.
+- Click on ‘browse local files’ and navigate to where your document is on your computer.
 Select the document and attach.*You can also now drag and drop documents to attach them.
 Select your document and drag and drop it within the dotted lines in the attach files field.

 - Your document will be listed as an attached file.

 - Click the submit button at the bottom of the page to complete the process.